We will divide the hardware required to run ArduSub into three categories:

 The Companion Computer has two major functions on the ROV:

 The companion computer must be running the Companion Computer Software to function correctly with ArduSub.
-Currently, only the Raspberry Pi 3 is supported for use with the Companion Computer Software.
+Currently, only the Raspberry Pi 3 model B (not yet B+) is supported for use with the Companion Computer Software.

 The Companion Computer will stream HD video to the Ground Control Station at the surface.
 The Raspberry Pi camera and USB webcams with H.264 output are supported.
 The following USB webcams have been tested to work with the Companion Computer software: